10 Kitchen Items You Can Finally Get Rid of

 Reusable shopping bags

 Sure, reusable shopping bags are great—we recommended them in the previous tip—but too much of a good thing isn’t ideal either.
 “Most people own way more bags than they need,” says Driskill.
 Her advice?
-Store 10 or fewer in the truck of your car instead of keeping them in the kitchen.
+Store ten or fewer in the truck of your car instead of keeping them in the kitchen.
 Not only will you limit kitchen clutter, but you’ll also have a tote on hand for those last-minute market runs.
+Plus, find out the downside to reusable shopping bags you might not have thought of.

 Bottles of water

 While you should still strive for eight glasses a day, you don’t need a case of individual water bottles to meet your goal.
 “Water bottles take up so much room and are a big waste of natural resources and money,” says Driskill.
 Instead, invest in a good filter and a reusable thermos you can fill up before you head out.
 Find out which 10 things in your bathroom you should throw out right now.

 Sentimental coffee mugs

-You might be the world’s best day or need coffee first, but you don’t need a mug to declare every one of your character traits.
+You might be the world’s best dad or need coffee first, but you don’t need a mug to declare every one of your character traits.
 “Most people don’t need more than six mugs, and yet a mug collection takes up the entire bottom shelf of the main cabinet in most kitchens,” says Driskill.
 Sip smart and waste less space.
 Here’s how to spot 11 signals that it’s time to declutter.

 You’re not an iron chef, and most meals you whip up in the kitchen won’t require more than one knife.
 “Most professional chefs get by with just three to five knives,” says Driskill.
 A paring knife for coring, peeling, and trimming, and a serrated knife for breads and meats usually does the trick.
 Check out these 16 things in your closet you should finally get rid of.